Areas of Research

 Long-lived plasma cells are solely responsible for maintaining antigen-specific antibodies long after clearance of infection or vaccination.
 Ongoing work is focused on identifying genetic regulators of survival in these cells and the infections which induce them.

-Embryonic Stem Cell Engineering
+Pluripotent Stem Cell Engineering

-A small fraction of patients infected with flaviviruses such as Zika, Dengue, and West Nile virus develop remarkable antibodies that neutralize nearly all clinical isolates of these pathogens.
-Using novel targeted nuclease technologies, we are engineering human embryonic stem cells to express these antibodies and differentiating them into transplantable long-lived plasma cells.
+Following infections, a small fraction of patients develop remarkable antibodies that neutralize nearly all clinical isolates of pathogens such as HIV.
+Using novel targeted nuclease technologies, we are engineering human pluripotent stem cells to express these antibodies and differentiating them into transplantable long-lived plasma cells.

 Immunological Memory